AdaptRetail/animation-framework/README.md

 <a name="license"></a>
 ## License

-The code provided in this framework is MIT Licensed, but it rely on external packages that may not.

 This framework is built using the [GSAP animation framework](https://greensock.com/gsap), and they are subject to [their own license](http://greensock.com/standard-license).
 Read their license to make sure you are on the safe side on how you use this framework.

+The code provided in this framework is available for usage by all clients of [Adapt Retail](https://adaptretail.com).